kilowhat/kilowhat.net/_extensions/wordpress.md

 This version can only be installed on Flarum beta 14.

 The new version will automatically be installed when you migrate to Flarum beta 14 with Flarum's official instructions.
-Requires **version 1.4** or greater of the Wordpress plugin.
+Requires **version 1.4** or greater of the WordPress plugin.

 ### Version 1.6.0 - August 3, 2020

-- Better error handling in case a Wordpress plugin interferes with the login redirect
+- Better error handling in case a WordPress plugin interferes with the login redirect
-- Add Flarum modal login compatibility with WP-Members Wordpress plugin
+- Add Flarum modal login compatibility with WP-Members WordPress plugin

 You can update the Flarum extension via Composer.
-Requires **version 1.4** or greater of the Wordpress plugin.
+Requires **version 1.4** or greater of the WordPress plugin.

 ### Version 1.5.0 - July 2, 2020

 - Add compatibility with FoF Follow Tags, Reflar Webhooks and possibly other extensions
-- Fix PHP notice when syncing Wordpress posts
+- Fix PHP notice when syncing WordPress posts

 You can update the Flarum extension via Composer.
-Requires version 1.2 or greater of the Wordpress plugin.
+Requires version 1.2 or greater of the WordPress plugin.

 ### Version 1.4.0 - May 22, 2020